All Episodes

 Yeah, I get up early to come here.

-Very nice ground clock here.
+Very nice graph of a clock here.

 Slow down.

-Uh agrees on that.
+Who agrees on that?

-Beautiful clock though.
+Beautiful clock, though.

 Okay, we got some comments, I believe.